protocol

 Make sure you have safety in mind.
 Bats and other delights carry disease (face masks are a good thing when wandering in an old cellar or attic.)
 Know your terrain.
 Are the floors solid?

 Make sure you have full permission to investigate, either on tape, recording or in writing.
+You can't investigate while you are in the pokey and lawyers might be hard to find in the middle of the night.

 If running a standing video (located in one spot to record while you are not there) please take the time to go back, turn it off, and restart a new video.
 Trust us, you will thank us later when reviewing.
 We might let a standing video run an half an hour at a time.
 That's a half an hour watching the same static scene.
 No commercials.
 No blinking.
 Yeah.
 It's all that.